Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

+= 6.10.16 - Dec 07, 2021 =
+- Improvements in the plugin code to comply with the WordPress plugin marketplace recommendations.
+- Twenty Twenty theme improved compatibility.
+Even though Ecwid is compatible with every WordPress theme by design, some slight fixes and improvements are sometimes needed to make storefront look better.
+That’s why we are always monitoring how Ecwid pages look and behave in WordPress ecommerce themes.
+— Minor fixes and improvements.

 = 6.10.15 - Oct 12, 2021 =
 - **Improved security of handling initial onboarding.
 Ecwid ecommerce shopping cart plugin update is recommended.** Thanks to "tigertech.net" for a great job on the problem discovery.
 - Fixed slow loading issue for the site in some cases.